1. Sketch & building permit

-After having established the initial design concept with our clients, as well as the overall programme summary and our clients’ priorities for the project, a first sketch is made including: an inventory of the existing and a first draft of the project plans in 3D, so that the clients may really involve themselves in the creative process.
+After having established the initial design concept with our clients, as well as the overall programme summary and our clients’ priorities for the project, a first sketch is made including: an inventory of the existing building and a first draft of the project plans in 3D, so that the clients may really picture themselves in their new space.

 This stage involves research into the different urban planning regulations (plu, pos, rnu plu, rnu) that apply to the project.